A SEVEN MINUTE HORROR MOVIE

 My first plan was to print out every frame of the film using a Risograph printer, then photograph them one-by-one like an animated film.
 But that was going to be expensive, and I wanted to make a short without crowdfunding.

-1. Used a fog machine to add depth and keep the air alive in each shot
+1. Used heavy fog to add depth and keep the frame alive

 2. Scanned art paper and charcoal rubs

-3. Animated them to create a textured grain that would interact with the fog
+3. Animated them to create a textured film grain that would interact with the fog

 4. Composited it all together in post